taymoork2/collab-ui-react/README.md

 * Runs `gulp build` and starts a Browsersync server from the build folder
 * Starts a watch task that watches all of the files in the development (app) folder for changes
 * Changes to files triggers tasks that copy updated files to the build folder and reloads the browser
-* LESS file changes are compiled and injected into the browser WITHOUT reloading the app
+* SCSS file changes are compiled and injected into the browser WITHOUT reloading the app
 * The default browser is Google Chrome
 * When using the `--browserall` arg, all browsers will be kept in-sync (i.e. clicks, scrolls, typing, etc.)